 For patients who receive a kidney transplant, managing their health efficiently after surgery is vital to a successful outcome.
 Programs that educate patients and help guide them throughout the process can be hugely impactful and lead to better outcomes.

-Last year, Brigham and Women’s Hospital in Boston announced an innovative program with a company called patientMpower aimed at helping patients and care teams better manage the post-transplant journey by using an app.
+Brigham and Women’s Hospital in Boston launched an innovative program with a company called patientMpower aimed at helping patients and care teams better manage the post-transplant journey by using an app.

 “The app is deployed along with a connected weight scale and connected blood pressure monitor.
 It facilitates patients monitoring relevant vital signs, offering them medication and treatment reminders as well as educational content,” reported MobiHealthNews.

 Once the patient is home, there is a significant amount of data that needs to be monitored and documented, such as patient weight, fluid intake, and urine output, to ensure the patient is on track.
 Yet, as the Mobi article explains, there is still an extremely “heavy paper burden” when it comes to managing this type of patient data post transplant.

 The Brigham program aims to take out the middleman and enable a more proactive and efficient way to support the patient.
 The collection of real-time data and analysis, which the app affords, provides a more accurate overview of the patient’s health and progress, and importantly, the opportunity to spot any potential complications earlier before they become larger issues.

 The drought surrounding innovation and funding for kidney disease has sparked several initiatives in an effort to inspire the development of new therapies and improvements to existing therapies like dialysis.